 Updates for version 1.11.1

 Updates for version 1.11.0

 - Executive summary report – This release includes a new type of report, and a change in the default behavior.
 The new executive summary report gives you an overview of your modernization journeys.
 At a high level, the report sorts your modernization journeys into two different buckets: low effort versus high modernization.
 Looking at these two extremes, and the benefits and effort required, should help you make key business decisions.
-In addition, there are subsections of the report that show the fit and technical limitations of migrating VMs (lift and shift analysis), refactoring to containers, and on-premises VM modernization (via shifting or attaching VMs to Anthos clusters on bare metal).
+In addition, there are subsections of the report that show the fit and technical limitations of migrating VMs (lift and shift analysis), refactoring to containers, and on-premises VM modernization (via shifting or attaching VMs to GKE on Bare Metal).
 The default report type is the new executive summary report; in previous releases, the default report was a detailed report.